techmania-team/techmania/README.md

 ## Platform
 The game is designed for Windows PCs, with the Touch control scheme requiring a touchscreen monitor.
 Patterns using other control schemes are playable with a mouse and keyboard.

-We also provide support for iOS/iPadOS, in that we are able to respond to bug reports and some feature requests.
+We also provide technical support for iOS/iPadOS, in that we are able to respond to bug reports and some feature requests.
 However please be aware of the following:

 - The game's UI is designed for PC and may be difficult to navigate on a phone;
 - The game's difficulty is tuned for PC and may prove too difficult for mobile players;